Hozukii/linked-blog-starter-md/School/Physics/Physics Notes/A. Space, Time, Motion/A.4 Rigid Body mechanics (HL).md

 - In principle The moment of inertia of any real, extended mass can be determined by the addition of the individual moments of inertia of its point masses:
 #### $$I = \Sigma mr^2$$
+- $r$ - distance from axis of rotation
 - In practice, the moments of most simple-shaped objects about specific axes are well known.
 ![[Pasted image 20240528190847.png]]